 Contributor - F45 studio owner

-Body weight training has been part of my weekly training for several years now.
+Bodyweight exercises have been part of my weekly training for several years now.
 There are so many benefits to it that are often overlooked or underestimated.
-For instance, it can be used to improve your cardio endurance and increase your muscle and strength abilities.
+For instance, it can be used to improve your cardio endurance and increase your muscle and core strength abilities.

 Body weight training is great because you can modify virtually any exercise to be easier or harder - depending on how hard you want to push yourself.
 This makes it a fantastic way for anybody to work their way to becoming fitter and healthier, or to challenge those who want to take their fitness to the next level.
 Of course one of the best parts about this type of training is that it is so versatile - you can literally do it anytime and anywhere!

-For me physical performance is very important, and I have discovered that body weight training has improved my endurance, strength, flexibility - and even balance.
-Core body weight training has been a major addition to my weekly training regime.
+For me, physical performance is very important, and I have discovered that bodyweight training has improved my endurance, core strength, flexibility - and even balance.
+Core bodyweight training has been a major addition to my weekly training regime.

-Core training has helped me with day to day tasks.
+Core training has helped me with day-to-day tasks.
 Whether it’s just mopping the floor or throwing a ball around with my son - all these necessary daily motions originate from the core, and so having a strong core really makes all the difference in how you move throughout the day.
-I have suffered from lower back pain at an early age and was encouraged to work on strengthening my core.
+I suffered from lower back pain at an early age and was encouraged to work on strengthening my core.
 It has made all the difference.